School Climate determines API

 91% of teachers

-said that Astronauts Professional Development sessions were "engaging and highly impactful" (sample size = 342)
+participating in 2018-19 Astronauts Professional Development said sessions were "engaging and highly impactful" (N = 342)

 times greater reduction in anger-levels by students who participated in 6-week Astronauts programs.

 (As compared to control classes; Beck Youth Inventory-2, p=0.04, N=66)